 Scholarships

-Each year the AMC awards several music scholarships that are paid directly to the student’s choice of a university music program or a summer music camp.
-In 2024 our awards totaled $36,000!
-In 2025 our awards total $38,750!
+Each year the AMC awards several music scholarships paid from Endowment funds to the student’s choice of a university music program or a summer music camp.
+In 2025 our awards totaled $38,750!
+In 2026 our awards totaled $46,000!

-The 2025 AMC scholarship competition was held from 8:00 AM to 1:00 PM on Saturday, March 29, 2025 at the Ray Charles Performing Arts Center on the Morehouse College campus.
-Winners are posted here, plus notified via email around April 01, 2025.
-All scholarship applications required a $40 non-refundable fee!
+The 2026 Atlanta Music Club scholarship competition was held from 8:00 AM to 1:00 PM on Saturday, April 11, 2026 at the Ray Charles Performing Arts Center on the Morehouse College campus.

 Undergraduate